Double-quantum-dot Andreev molecules: Phase diagrams and critical evaluation of effective models: Theoretical framework

 where $V_{j,\mathbf{k}}$ represent the corresponding spin-symmetric hybridization terms for $j \in \{1,2\}$, which we assume for simplicity to be real.

 Especially for experiments with two individual nanowires, a direct inter-dot hopping cannot be avoided \cite{Kurtossy-2022}.
 To model such a relevant situation, we define

 with $t$ being the corresponding inter-dot hopping matrix elements.
-Without sake of generality, we assume that the inter-dot charging energy is negligible here.
+Here, we assume that the inter-dot charging energy is negligible.
 Moreover, we also assume $U_1 = U_2 \equiv U$ and $\Gamma_1 = \Gamma_2 \equiv \Gamma$.
 Finally, the SC lead is described via the ordinary BCS theory as